cathive/razer-chroma-js/README.md

 Internally, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) will be used to direct web requests towards the Chroma SDK RESTful endpoint on a local machine.

 ### Initialization

-The following TypeScript example shows how to obtain an instance of the `RazerChromaSDK` client  (the component that speaks to the RESful endpoint on localhost):
+The following TypeScript example shows how to obtain an instance of the `RazerChromaSDK` client  (the component that speaks to the RESTful endpoint on localhost):

 ```typescript
 import { RazerChromaSDK, Category, Device } from "razer-chroma-sdk";